 The essay should persuasively establish (1) your preparation to undertake this intense course of study, (2) your understanding of the MPH curriculum, and (3) a good fit between the curriculum and your interests and goals.

-Applicants to the MHCM program who have questions about the essay requirement may contact Colin Fleming at 617-432-7075.
-This statement should not exceed 1,000 words.
+Statement requirement for MHCM: Applicants to the MHCM program who have questions about the essay requirement may contact Colin Fleming at 617-432-7075.
+This statement should not exceed 1,250 words.

-- Briefly describe the organization where you are employed in terms of its purpose, its services and client population, and its scope of operation (state, county, etc., if relevant).
+- In one paragraph or less briefly describe the organization where you are employed in terms of its purpose, its services and client population, and its scope of operation (state, county, etc., if relevant).
 Also provide several relevant measures of its size (e.g., annual budget and revenues; number of employees or full-time equivalents; patients or beds; and number of years in existence if less than five years old).
-If available, attach the most recent organizational chart.

-- Describe your role in the organization, including title/position of groups or individuals to whom you report; current responsibilities; number and type of groups or individuals to whom you report; number and types of individuals you supervise; size of budget(s) you control; and names of principal committees on which you sit.
+- In one paragraph describe your role in the organization, including title/position of groups or individuals to whom you report; current responsibilities; number and types of individuals you supervise; size of budget(s) you control; and names of principal committees on which you sit.

-- Summarize your career development, describe the broad areas of endeavor in which you have engaged, and distinguish between professional (e.g., teaching, research, clinical practice) and management activities
+- Summarize your career development, describe the broad areas of endeavor in which you have engaged, and distinguish between clinically-oriented activities (e.g., teaching, research, practice) and leadership activities.

 - With reference to your present and future responsibilities and development, describe what you are primarily interested in learning as a result of participating in the program.
 Please note subject areas in which you are well versed and those in which you feel you need improvement.